 We pray for the lives of the wounded and for the souls of those who have passed.

-And we hope that as long as America stands for justice, then peace and harmony will in the end prevail.
+And we hope that as long as America stands for justice, then peace and harmony will, in the end, prevail.

 Thank you.

-All right, that was the President last night announcing why he took the action that he did against Syria, I thought a very powerful statement by the president, and obviously things have changed and the world is taking notice that among our many top stories today.
+And obviously things have changed and the world is taking notice that among our many top stories today.

 We have Neil Gorsuch is now a Supreme Court justice.

-Also the battle over health care and the negotiations continue according to sources I have on the ground.
+Also, the battle over health care and the negotiations continue according to sources I have on the ground.

-We'll have an update later in the program on Susan Rice and the unmasking of people, and now apparently Peter King, the Congressman from New York, is saying, well, that's because they were looking at personal information, having nothing to do with national security, and we'll have more on the terror attack in Sweden that took place earlier today, joining us now, former Speaker of the House, Newt Gingrich is with us.
+And now apparently Peter King, the congressman from New York, is saying, well, that's because they were looking at personal information, having nothing to do with national security.

-Mr. Speaker, um I watched the President decisively take action last night, and I felt that you know if the world is not going to respond to weapons of mass destruction, chemical biological agents being used against men, women, and children, and we don't send a message that it this is not something the world can accept, and he was willing to go against Russia, the ally of Syria to do this.
+Mr. Speaker, I watched the President decisively take action last night, and I felt that, you know, if the world is not going to respond to weapons of mass destruction, chemical biological agents being used against men, women, and children, and we don't send a message that this is not something the world can accept, and he was willing to go against Russia, the ally of Syria, to do this, if this doesn't show that we have a very different mindset in the White House, I don't know what will.

 Well, I think that that's one of the reasons he had to do it.

-Um he issued a strong condemnation.
+He issued a strong condemnation.

-The Secretary of State issued a strong condemnation, but then you got to a point of saying, okay, how's that different from Barack Obama?
+But then you got to a point of saying, okay, how's that different from Barack Obama?

-And if he had done nothing by this weekend, all the talk shows would have been that he's as weak as Obama.
+And if he had done nothing, by this weekend, all the talk shows would have been that he's as weak as Obama.

-And so I think uh he uh calmly had uh General uh H.R.
-McMaster and and uh Secretary of Defense Mattis figure out an appropriate combat capability for a direct, immediate, relatively narrow strike, and as he had said all the hood through the campaign, the key is not to announce it.
+And so I think he calmly had General H.R.
+McMaster and Secretary of Defense Mattis figure out an appropriate combat capability for a direct, immediate, relatively narrow strike.

 Let it happen, then describe it.

-They told the Russians on a military to military basis, uh, we're coming in, you need to get out of the way.
+They told the Russians on a military-to-military basis, we're coming in.

-Uh, and the Russians did get out of the way.
+And the Russians did get out of the way.

 Here's what's fascinating.

-I want you to answer this question after I played these cuts for you through the prism of the promises that the President, then President Obama made about this horrible deal with the Iranians that this will prevent them from getting nuclear weapons, because I'm gonna play back to back here, both Barack Obama and John Kerry saying that President Assad of Syria got rid of chemical weapons because of the red line.
+I want you to answer this question after I play these cuts for you through the prism of the promises that the president, then President Obama made about this horrible deal with the Iranians that this will prevent them from getting nuclear weapons.

 Listen to both of them.